Operation Round Up

 Applications received after the deadline will be held for the next scheduled meeting.

 Since the time OEC was formed in 1937, we have been dedicated to improving the quality of life for the people in central Oklahoma.
 We do this by not only providing affordable electric service to our members, but also by our active involvement in a number of important community support programs.
 One of the most successful community efforts in which we’re involved is the Operation Round Up® program.

-Founded in 1989 by a co-op in South Carolina and adopted by OEC in 1993, Operation Round Up is a way in which we help those in our community who have fallen on hard times.
+Founded in 1989 by a co-op in South Carolina and adopted by OEC in 1993, Operation Round Up® is a way we help those in our community who have fallen on hard times.
 The program is funded by OEC members who voluntarily ‘round up’ their monthly electric bills.
-(For example, a bill of $97.43 is automatically rounded up to $98.00, with the additional 57 cents going to the Operation Round Up account.)
+(For example, a bill of $97.43 is automatically rounded up to $98.00, with the additional 57 cents going to the Operation Round Up® account.)
 The money is pooled, and then allocated to a variety of worthy causes throughout the co-op’s seven-county service area.
 Each participating member donates approximately $6 annually to the fund.
-(Co-op members who do not wish to participate in Operation Round Up can complete and return the Opt-Out form*.)
-Collectively, their generosity equates to about $18,000 a month to aid those in need.
+(Co-op members who do not wish to participate in Operation Round Up® can complete and return the Opt-Out form*.)
+Collectively, your generosity equates to about $18,000 a month to aid those in need.
 More than $4.6 million has been awarded locally in the last two decades.

 For More Information:

 Contact Tory Tedder-Loffland, OEC's Education & Outreach Coordinator, at (405) 217-6726 or ORU@okcoop.org, if you have questions pertaining to the program.